 A good wifi connection.
 A great larder and some great music.

 - 2 Michelin Stars

 - AA Chef’s Chef of the Year, 2007

-- MBE for services to the hospitality industry, 2006
+- MBE awarded for services to hospitality in 2006

 TQ13 8HH (Devon)